Skip to main content

 Introductory course in methods and techniques in research and literary criticism.

 May be repeated if topics vary.
-Prerequisite: One college course devoted entirely to an aspect of American studies or consent of instructor.
+Prerequisite: One college course devoted entirely to an aspect of American literature or consent of instructor.

 May be repeated if topics vary.
 Prerequisite: One year of graduate study of literature or consent of instructor.